JoshuaMarkle/research-project/README.md

 <h1 align="center">🦎 GECKO 🦎</h1>
 <h3 align="center">Genitic Engine for Custom Keyboard Optimization</h3>

-**GECKO** is a application designed to visualize and optimize custom keyboards ⌨️.
+**GECKO** is a application designed to visualize and optimize custom keyboards.
 It can take any possible keyboard and though AI, generate an optimal keyboard layout for for that keyboard 🔥🔥🔥

 ![Screenshot](docs/screenshot1.png)
 ![Screenshot](docs/screenshot2.png)